SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise6.md

 3. Select **Add trigger** then followed by **Trigger now** to trigger the pipeline.

-4. Check the various activity runs in the pipeline
+4. Check the various activity runs in the pipeline in the monitor section ->Pipeline runs

    ![activities](images/62.png)